 Mixed Age & Split Year Group Classes in Schools

 Mixed age classes are formed in many schools partly because of the way in which the pupil roll is configured in any given year (i.e. the number of pupils in each different year group).
 It is not uncommon for this situation to change from year to year, as the sizes of year groups can vary quite dramatically.
-The annual intake of children at Walesby C of E Primary is usually about 20 children and with 7 year groups, this means that the school organises the children into 5 similar size classes which includes, Class Oak- Reception only, Class Horse Chestnut- Year 1/2 mixed, Class Silver Birch - Year 2/3 mixed, Class Sycamore - Year 4/5 mixed and Class Willow - Year 5/6 mixed.
+The annual intake of children at Walesby C of E Primary is usually about 20 children and with 7 year groups, this means that the school organises the children into 4 similar size classes which includes, Class Oak- Reception, Class Horse Chestnut- Year 1/2 mixed, Class Sycamore - Year 3/4 mixed and Class Willow - Year 5/6 mixed.

 Why is the situation different in my child’s school from that in other schools?

 It is fair to say that different situations pertain in all schools.
 Many schools in Nottinghamshire have less than 100 pupils and may therefore arrange groups in 3 or 4 classes.
 Each one of these schools has no choice but to form one or several mixed age classes.
 In none of these schools is the formation of mixed age classes of itself an issue or a concern.
 Many primary schools in Nottinghamshire (large and small) have formed mixed age classes, and there is absolutely no evidence to suggest that being in a mixed age class has any detrimental effect whatsoever on the education of children in that class.

 Do mixed age classes have fewer pupils in them?

 Sometimes this may happen within smaller settings or when the needs of the children lead this.
 However the maximum size of any class with infant children will usually be restricted to 30 children, whilst this is more flexible in KS2.

 Will my child be held back if she/he is placed in a mixed age or split year group class?